1Hyena/sockets/README.md

 * **Single-Threaded** —
-  Unlike many networking libraries, this one does not maintain a pool of threads in order to concurrently manage multiple connections.
-The caller may use this library in a multithreaded context but is then fully responsible for avoiding race conditions.
+  Unlike many networking libraries, this one does not maintain a pool of threads to concurrently manage multiple connections.
+However, the caller may use this library in a multithreaded context but is then fully responsible for avoiding race conditions.